 —-[It appears first year is missing a hyphen.
 The intensifier very modifies the weak adjective difficult.
 Consider replacing the phrase a very difficult with a tough or a challenging to employ a strong identifier.

-So who is Jennifer Ho anyway?
+So who is this knucklehead, Jennifer Ho, anyway?

 The daughter of a refugee father from China and an immigrant mother from Jamaica, most of Ho’s interests are to do with race.
 I think English is the very least of her concerns.